HasChad/raypong/README.md

 # raypong
-pong game made with raylib using c
+Pong Game made with Raylib using C